jwhiting/claude-code-slash-commands/commands/session-02-brainstorm.md

 Once we are done, save the spec as spec.md

+IMPORTANT: First READ `spec.md` before writing, to prevent an error when writing it.
+(Expect an empty stub, raise to user if non-empty.)

 To kick things off, ask me what I'm intending to build.